Fred Merkle: Other sports

 In 1906, Merkle played football for the Toledo Athletic Association as an end.
 That season, the team was defeated by the Canton Bulldogs by a score of 31–0.

 Death

-Merkle died in Daytona Beach at age 67, and was interred there in Bellevue Cedar Hill Memory Gardens.
+Merkle died March 2, 1956, in Daytona Beach at age 67.
+He remains were interred there in Bellevue Cedar Hill Memory Gardens.
 As Fred had before her, Ethel died in Daytona Beach, Florida, in December 1976.